-Wittenberg is affiliated with programs operated by American consortia such as IES (Institute for the International Education of Students), and CIEE (Council on International Education Exchange).
+Wittenberg is affiliated with programs operated by American consortia such as the Institute for the International Education of Students, and Council on International Education Exchange.
 The university directly enrolls students in these programs.
-Other programs, including new ones in Latin America and Africa, are available to Wittenberg students.
-The following list is representative.
+Other programs, including new ones in Wittenberg Germany and Africa, are available to Wittenberg students.